Symphony9/help-me-respond/README.md

 #### http401(res, msg, headers)
 returns HTTP response with 403 error code
 If no message is specified will return message - UNAUTHENTICATED

-#### http502(res, response, headers)
-response - an Express response object returns HTTP response with 502 error code

-This can be used when you are quering third party API.
-E.g. You will receive an error reponse for you request.
-You can call this function with the original response object.
-This way you will differentiate between you own server errors and third party API problems

 #### http200(res, msg, headers)
 returns HTTP response with 201 success code